Dealing with End of Lease Issues

 If you or a previous tenant have carried out alterations to the property, you may have to put them back.
 This is also covered in our How to Guide “Dilapidations”.

 At the end of the lease you will have to hand back “vacant possession” (ie an empty property that the landlord can use or lease to someone else).
 That means moving out of the property and taking all of your possessions, items, fixtures and fittings with you.
 You also need to think about handing over codes to any alarm systems.
-You should also make sure that all final meter readings for utilities have been given to utility companies and that they know you are leaving, and also the local authority to end your business rates liability.
+You should also make sure that all final meter readings for utilities have been given to utility companies and that they know you are leaving, and also the local authority to end your responsibility for business rates.

 Most importantly you must make sure that if you have any subtenants (or any other occupiers) that they leave the property, too!